loilo-inc/exql/README.md

 	if err != nil {
 		log.Errorf(err.Error())
 	} else {
-		// Destination model structs.
+		// Destination slice of models.
-		// NOTE: It must be slice of pointer of model structure var users []*User
+		// NOTE: It must be the slice of pointers of models. var users []*User
 		// Passing destination to MapMany().
 		// Second argument must be a pointer.